 - The District’s Water Quality Report

-- Monthly facility and reservoir inspections
+- Daily facility and monthly reservoir inspections

-- All DHS reporting
+- All Federal and State DHS reporting

-- The operations of the SCADA and telemetry system
+- The operations of the SCADA system

 The Pump & Motor Division maintains, repairs, and replaces the electrical and mechanical equipment at the District’s 58 different water and wastewater facilities.
 The Division maintains the District’s equipment at a high level of efficiency, reliability, and safety through proactive maintenance and replacement programs.